 Remove the Auto-Hiding Dock Delay in Mac OS X

+Want to access the Dock faster on the Mac?
 If you use a hidden Dock in Mac OS X, you can speed up the time it takes to show the Dock with a defaults write command.
-This command removes the delay from when a cursor is hovered near the Dock location and to when it’s displayed, it doesn’t change the animation speed of the dock sliding in and out itself.
+This command removes the delay from when a cursor is hovered near the Dock location and to when the Dock is displayed, making it show faster when a mouse is hovered at the bottom of the screen.
+This trick does does not change the animation speed of the Dock sliding in and out itself.

-Remove the Delay for Auto-Hide & Auto-Show of Dock
+How to Remove the Delay for Auto-Hide & Auto-Show of Dock in MacOS X

 Launch the Terminal and enter the following defaults write command: